AlexLupo5/CSC212-Term-Project/README.md

 In CLion, create a project using C++ 11, titled `convexHull`.

 1. Inside the `convexHull` project, create the files `main.cpp`, `convexHull.cpp`, and `convexHull.h`.
-2. Navigate to the GitHub repo `convexHull` directory and copy the `main.cpp`, `convexHull.cpp`, and `convexHull.h` from the GitHub repository and paste them into the `convexHull` project files with the matching titles.
+2. Navigate to the GitHub repo `convexHull` directory and copy the `main.cpp`, `convexHull.cpp`, and `convexHull.h` files from the GitHub repository and paste them into the `convexHull` project files with the matching titles.
 3. Remove the content of the `CMakeLists.txt` file and copy the `CMakeLists.txt` from the GitHub repository `convexHull` directory, then paste it into the `CMakeLists.txt` file in the `convexHull` project.
 4. Refactor the `CMakeLists.txt` if needed.
-5. Choose a file in the specified format for parsing (test files can be found in the test_cases folder)
+5. Choose a txt file with text in the specified format for parsing (test files can be found in the `test_cases` folder)
 6. In the `convexHull` project, run these two lines separately in the terminal (allows for one Txt file argument):

     ```